ludocode/onramp/core/cc/README.md

 ## Bootstrapping

 By default, the compiler driver expects to use the final bootstrapped versions of the underlying tools and libc.
-During bootstrapping, these are not available yet.
+During bootstrapping, these do not exist yet.
 The tools to use can be overridden using the following command-line options:

 - `-with-cpp=<path/to/cpp.oe>` -- Sets the path to the preprocessor
 - `-with-cci=<path/to/cci.oe>` -- Sets the path to the compiler